 - Delivery sites

 - Tutors/assessors

 - Number of units

 - Unit level and size

 - Delivery methods

 - Assessment methods

 - Type of learner evidence available

 - Borderline cases

 - Recognition of prior learning

 - Reasonable adjustments

 - The sampling strategy adopted in previous verification activities

-- Issues arising from previous verification activities.
+- Issues arising from previous verification activities

-The IQA must sample a minimum of 5 or 20% (whichever is the greatest) of portfolios from a single cohort of learners.
-Where there are more than 50 units in total, a minimum of 10% of total units should be sampled.
+he IQA must sample a minimum of 3 or 10% (whichever is the greatest) of portfolios from a single cohort of learners.
 The IQA should increase the size of the sample if the minimum sample does not provide the necessary assurances.